Metapán

 Metapán is a city and municipality in the Santa Ana department of El Salvador.
 Metapán is situated in the northern part of the department, bordering Honduras and Guatemala.
 It is the second largest city in the department after Santa Ana and is divided between 29 cantones.

 Geography

 The city of Metapán, next to the San Jose River, lies at 470 meters above sea level.
 It is located 46 kilometers north of Santa Ana city, connected via a paved highway.
 The municipality extends beyond the city and into the country surrounding the city.
 The major Hydroelectric Power station at the Guajoyo river is located in Metapán.
 The eastern side of Lake Güija is located in the municipality.

 History

-Metapán means in the Nawat language “River of The Maguey,” from met (maguey) and apan (River).
+Metapán means in the Nahuatl language “River of The Maguey,” from met (maguey) and apan (River).
 The area around the city was originally populated by Chʼortiʼ people.
 After the Spanish conquest and subsequent independence of the country, the city formed part of the Sonsonate Department until the Santa Ana department was created in 1855.